mgrand/smileyVars/README.md

 be formatted as SQL.

-When you use `SmileyVarsPreparedStatement`, you use `set` methods to specify values of SmileyVars using SQL types.
+When you use `SmileyVarsPreparedStatement`, you use `set` methods to specify values of SmileyVars using SQL value types.
 Formatters in the template are ignored.

 ### MapSetter
 `MapSetter` is a class that you can use to set the values of a